ZimbiX/brendan-weibrecht-resume/README.md

 # Brendan Weibrecht's résumé

+**[View the current version of my résumé online][html build]** (available under `build`).

 Having previously created my résumé in HTML and CSS so as to have maximum control over its layout and formatting, I decided to over-engineer it in order to distinguish myself when applying for positions.

-The [current version is available][html build] under `build`.

 ## Setup